-Monthly emails: Participants will receive monthly emails with a brief survey, updates about Save the ’Zone’s impact, shout outs to active and public transportation “champions” and tips and resources to help you be successful in your pledge.
+Monthly emails: Participants will receive monthly emails with updates about Save the ’Zone’s programs and impact, relevant articles on sustainable mobility, shout outs to active and public transportation “champions” and tips and resources to help you be successful in your pledge.

 Mobility workshops: Attend a workshop to gain bike commuting, maintenance or route-finding skills or learn more about how to navigate the bus and light rail.

-Group bike rides: Join us for bike rides around Lakewood with the support of local bike groups and shops.
-These will be a great opportunity to practice commuting and navigation skills as well as explore your community!
+Group bike rides: Join us for bike rides around Lakewood as an opportunity to practice commuting and navigation skills as well as explore your community!

-Community events: Visit us and learn more about Save the ’Zone when we table at Lakewood community events such as Earth Day, Bike to Work Day and more!
+Community events: Visit us to grab resources and learn more about Save the ’Zone when we table at Lakewood community events such as Earth Day, Bike to Work Day and more!

-Workplace programs: Selected employers will welcome Bicycle Colorado to host mobility workshops, group bike rides and month-long challenges to educate and motivate employees.
+Workplace programs: Selected employers will welcome Bicycle Colorado to host education and rides to motivate employees to shift their commute.

 The Regional Air Quality Council recently launched the Simple Steps.
 Better Air. campaign to educate Coloradans on what they can do to improve our air quality.
 Check out their tips, sign up for Ozone Alerts and calculate your ozone emissions with the OzoMeter.